 BFF Executive Director

-Born and raised Idaho spud, Melinda left the sage-brushed hills of Boise, ID to study, live and work as a filmmaker andphotographer in New York, Italy and South Africa.
-Two years ago, she returned home to fulfill her dream of living at home with her parents.
+Born and raised Idaho spud, Melinda left the sage-brushed hills of Boise, ID, to study, live and work as a filmmaker and photographer in New York, Italy and South Africa after graduating from Sarah Lawrence College in 2012.
+In 2015, she returned to Boise to fulfill her dream of living at home with her parents.

-Just kidding - she recently moved into her own place in downtown Boise and is so happy to be Idahome while working as a documentary filmmaker and assisting with marketing and communications at Riverstone International School.
-She also spends her time volunteering with Global Shapers Boise and the Idaho Humane Society.
+Just kidding - now living in downtown Boise, Melinda is so happy to be #Idahome while working as a documentary filmmaker and assisting with marketing and communications at Riverstone International School.
+She also spends her time volunteering with Global Shapers Boise, Boise Girls Pint Out and the Idaho Humane Society.

-Basically she's a Netflix addict who loves petting animals, drinking beer, hiking, cheese, bullet journals, and (most of all) travel.
+Basically: Melinda's a film addict who loves animals, drinking beer, hiking, cheese, bullet journals, travel, and (most of all) sunshine.

 BFF Tech Director

 As an independent filmmaker based here in Boise, ID, Brandon has a passion to help independent filmmakers not focus solely on cameras, gear, and editing software, but also on the art of collaboration.